Add font

 Major Exports: Clothing, armor and weapons, boots, artwork, games, oil

-The Hub, so called for obvious geographic situation in the Dwarven Empire and because it’s a major portal city, is, as its name implies, a center of trade and commerce.
+The Hub, so called for its obvious geographic situation in the Dwarven Empire, and because it's a major portal city, is, as its name implies, a center of trade and commerce.
 Its inhabitants regularly experience the comings and goings of a wide range of people and goods.
 Many are quite wealthy and there is a thriving middle class in this city.

 The architecture and layout, as its population implies, is little-person-centric.
 The Hub is designed in a series of concentric circles, with “spokes” coming in from the north, south, east, and west.
 There are enough humans, elves, and half elves here that finding an inn that is of comfortable standing height should not pose a problem, but visiting friends, merchants, or nobles may be another matter entirely for their taller friends.